 5. Re-tile a floor

-If you've got a bathroom or kitchen with cracked grubby tiles, replacing them might not be as expensive as you think.
-According to tilemountain.co.uk, materials to re-tile a 3m x4m floor would cost around £285, based on tiles costing just under £16 per sq m and adhesive and grout costing £75.
+If you've got a bathroom or kitchen with cracked, grubby tiles, replacing them might not be as expensive as you think.
+According to Checkatrade, plain tiles for a kitchen floor can be as little as £20 per square metre.

 6. Upcycle furniture

-Recent research from Homebase found that 43% of people are happy to upcycle furniture to give rooms a new lease of life.
-Look around your home for any chests of drawers or cupboards that are past their best, and transform them with a lick of paint.
+Upcycling is the latest trend and it’s not only sustainable, it can be great fun too.
+Look around your home for any chests of drawers or cupboards that are past their best and transform them with a lick of paint.

-The shabby chic look is bang on trend at the moment, so once you've painted a piece of furniture, rub with some sandpaper to reveal a bit of the wood beneath and then finish with a layer of furniture wax.
+For a shabby chic look, rub the painted furniture with some sandpaper to reveal a bit of the wood beneath and then finish with a layer of furniture wax.

 7. Save energy